Skip to Content

 Diagnosis:

-• Check for and scuffs or marking or blows around the head
+• Check for scuffs or markings or blows around the head

 • Disassemble the engine head